A more privacy-friendly blog

 • After: RSS feed but also a MailChimp newsletter

-Nowadays, RSS feeds are far less popular they were before.
-I am still baffled as to why a technical audience wouldn’t use RSS, but some readers prefer to receive updates by mail.
+Nowadays, RSS feeds are far less popular than they used to be.
+I am still baffled as to why a technical audience would not use RSS, but some readers prefer to receive updates by mail.

-MailChimp is a common solution to send newsletters.
-It provides a simple integration with RSS feeds to trigger a mail each time new items are added to the feed.
-From a privacy point of view, MailChimp seems a good citizen: data collection is mainly limited to the amount needed to operate the service.
-Privacy-conscious users can still avoid this service and use the RSS feed.
+MailChimp is a common solution for sending newsletters.
+It integrates with RSS feeds to trigger a mail each time new items appear in the feed.
+From a privacy standpoint, MailChimp seems like a good citizen: data collection is mainly limited to what is needed to operate the service.
+Privacy-conscious users can still avoid it and use the RSS feed.

 Update (2019-12)